 When you put in the work in building a custom audience, the chances are, you could bring in a look-alike audience on board.

-You must have got some idea by now that it’s a bit challenging when you’re targeting the generic audience.
+You must have some idea by now that it’s a bit challenging when targeting a generic audience.
 Sure the ad platforms have several features that shape your campaign and improve your targeting but it’s always difficult to reach out to a newer audience than to a familiar audience.

 When you’re targeting a custom audience and sending a message across, it’s mostly well-received on the receiving end because of the connection.